TNG/ArchUnit/README.md

 Object value = annotation.get("value"); // result is untyped, since it might not be on the classpath (e.g. enums)
 ```

-So there is no type safety or automatic refactoring support.
+So there is neither type safety nor automatic refactoring support.
 If this annotation is on the classpath, however,
 this can be written way more naturally, like

 ```Java